wojciechpolak/glifestream/README.md

 gLifestream joins several external and/or internal streams into a single one.
-External streams may be represented by RSS/Atom channels or popular services such as Twitter.
+External streams may be represented by RSS/Atom channels or popular services such as Mastodon.
 The user decides which of them are publicly visible and which are not.
 Public streams are visible for anybody.
 The rest of streams are visible only for logged in users.